 When a user successfully logs in to the Control Panel, the Permission Set associated with that user is bound to that user instance and defines the user's User Role.

-When users authenticate through the Control Panel, the TOE displays asterisks for each character of a PIN, Access Code, or password typed to prevent onlookers from viewing another user's authentication data.
+When users authenticate through the Control Panel, the TOE displays asterisks for each character of an Access Code or password typed to prevent onlookers from viewing another user's authentication data.